Can I keep red cherry shrimp with ghost shrimp?

 Ghost shrimp thrive in freshwater environments with a temperature range of 65 to 80 degrees Fahrenheit and a pH level between 7.0 and 8.0.
 They are hardy creatures and can tolerate a range of water conditions, making them suitable for beginners.
 However, like all aquatic creatures, they prefer stable conditions without sudden changes in temperature or water chemistry.

 When it comes to diet, ghost shrimp are omnivorous scavengers.
-They will happily consume algae, leftover fish food, and detritus, contributing to the cleanliness of the tank.
+They will happily consume algae, leftover fish foodOpens in a new tab., and detritus, contributing to the cleanliness of the tank.
 However, to ensure they receive all the necessary nutrients, their diet should be supplemented with high-quality shrimp or fish pellets, as well as occasional servings of blanched vegetables and protein sources.

 Ghost shrimp are fascinating to watch due to their semi-transparent bodies.
 You can often see their internal organs at work, especially after they’ve eaten.
 They are also quite active and will spend their time exploring the tank, burrowing in the substrate, and hunting for food.